 Here are some things you can do to promote the development of language skills:

 Talk to them before they go to bed.
-Discuss what happened that day, and talk about the plans for tomorrow.Encourage your child to recognize symbols and attach them to words by asking them to look for certain items when you go shopping.Respond to their language, even when it does not make sense.
+Discuss what happened that day, and talk about the plans for tomorrow.Identify colors when picking out clothes.Encourage your child to recognize symbols and attach them to words.
+Ask your child to look for certain items when you go shopping.Respond to their language, even when it does not make sense.

 Math skills are developed as children interact with objects.
 Concepts such as size, shape, form, numbers, sequencing, and grouping are all included in this category.